syncfusion-content/maui-docs/MAUI/Pyramid-Charts/Getting-Started.md

 ## Add a title

 The title of the chart acts as the title to provide quick information to the user about the data being plotted in the chart.
-You can set title using the [Title](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartBase.html#Syncfusion_Maui_Charts_ChartBase_Title) property of pyramid chart as follows.
+You can set the title using the [Title](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartBase.html#Syncfusion_Maui_Charts_ChartBase_Title) property of the pyramid chart as follows.

 {% tabs %}